3 Weeks After Irma Wrecked Barbuda, Island Lifts Mandatory Evacuation Order

 Irma brought "unprecedented" levels of destruction to Barbuda, Prime Minister Gaston Browne said after touring the damage earlier this month.
 He said that 95 percent of the island's buildings were damaged; the government deemed it to be uninhabitable.

 As the National Office of Disaster Services tries to prepare the island for more people to return, the agency says 280 tents have been donated, along with 500 temporary housing units.
-The agency also says "two generators have been issued to the tire repair shop and a supermarket on the island so that services in those areas can be provided."
+The agency also says that "two generators have been issued to the tire repair shop and a supermarket on the island so that services in those areas can be provided."

 The country's Red Cross division says $50,000 worth of medical equipment was donated to help Barbuda's Hanna Thomas hospital carry out examinations and emergency care.
 The agency's director on the island, Peter Cuffy, says his home was spared — and that he wants it to be used as a base for the Red Cross and for anyone who needs shelter.